Survivor: Edge of Extinction: Voting history

+Reception

-ReceptionSurvivor: Edge of Extinction received negative reviews due to the poorly balanced editing, the Edge of Extinction twist, and the abundance of idols and advantages at the end of the season that helped contribute to the controversial outcome in Chris Underwood, who was voted out on Day 8 and didn't return to the game until Day 35, being crowned the champion of the season.
+Survivor: Edge of Extinction received negative reviews due to the poorly balanced editing, the Edge of Extinction twist, and the abundance of idols and advantages at the end of the season that helped contribute to the controversial outcome in Chris Underwood, who was voted out on Day 8 and didn't return to the game until Day 35, being crowned the champion of the season.
 While Underwood was praised for his gameplay in the final few days of the game, his win was controversial due to his early elimination, resulting in him not being involved in the elimination of the majority of the players due to his position on the Edge of Extinction.

 Survivor blogger and former contestant Stephen Fishbach spoke negatively about the season, stating about Underwood's victory, "On paper, it seems impossible, even insulting.
 The signature challenge of Survivor is, how do you vote people out of the game in such a way that they're willing to vote for you to win.
 Chris didn't have to do any of that.
 Rather than having to betray his tribemates, Chris spent a month feeding them, healing wounds and building bonds.
 And what does that mean about the past 10 episodes of the show?
 Were they all just a pointless waiting room for Chris' march to victory?"
 Fishbach also panned the editing at the conclusion of the season, as many of the cast members received less screen time than the four returning players, Devens, and at the finale, Underwood.

 Dalton Ross of Entertainment Weekly also criticized the season's editing and casting, as well as the eventual winner.
 According to Ross, "Rick Devens was the only true breakout from the cast...but that may also be because so much of the attention early was spent on the four returning players."
 Ross spoke of Chris' victory, "It's so hard to know what to make of Chris as a winner.
 He was voted out, only played 13 out of 39 days, and had what other players said was a 'monumental' advantage of getting to become friends with the entire jury in a non-game setting...doesn't really seem fair."
 Ross ranked the season 29th out of 38 (at the time); as of the conclusion of the 40th season, it is now ranked 30th out of 40.